Should I Elect to Have My LLC Taxed as a Corporation or S Corp?

 The Disadvantage of the Election to Be Taxed as a Corporation

-One big advantage of an LLC is that owners avoid double taxation — paying taxes on the income of the corporation and also on income received as dividends.
+One big advantage of an LLC is that owners avoid double taxation — paying taxes on the income of the corporation (not on your personal tax return) and also on income received as dividends.
 If you decide to have your LLC taxed as a corporation, you (as the owner) will be subject to this double tax situation.
-Going to the corporate form means you will be subject to double taxation, so the decreased tax had better be significant.

 How to Make the Election